Do You Need Sanitizing After Cleaning? What’s the Benefit?

 Sanitizing comes only after the cleaning.
 We apply a targeted air duct sanitizer or air duct disinfectant to surfaces where odor or light microbial residue was detected.
 The product is not meant to mask smells.
 When used correctly, it neutralizes the source and supports a fresher baseline.

-• Sanitizing addresses odor and light microbes, which is why air duct cleaning and sanitizing are sometimes paired.
+- Sanitizing addresses odor and light microbes, which is why air duct cleaning and sanitizing are paired together.

 Choose sanitizing when you notice: